ShayneIsMagic/RevGen-dashboards-dev/GOALS-CALCULATION-EXPLAINED.md

 ### 1. **Starting Value (FROM)**
 - Where you began (e.g., $10,000 MRR at start of quarter)
-- Can be **0** or positive
+- Can be **negative, zero, or positive**
-- ⚠️ **Negative numbers ARE technically accepted but NOT recommended**
+- ✅ **Negative values are VALID** for tracking recovery from losses (e.g., -$26,635 negative cash flow)

 ### 2. **Current Value**
 - Where you are now (e.g., $12,500 MRR today)
-- Should be between Starting and Target
+- Should be between Starting and Target (or progressing toward Target)
-- ⚠️ **Negative numbers ARE technically accepted but will break calculations**
+- ✅ **Can be negative** if recovering from losses

 ### 3. **Target Value (TO)**
 - Where you want to be by the deadline (e.g., $20,000 MRR by Dec 31)
-- Should be greater than Starting Value
+- Must be greater than Starting Value
-- ⚠️ **Negative numbers ARE technically accepted but will break calculations**
+- ✅ **Usually positive** but can be negative if goal is to reduce losses

 ### 4. **Target Date**
 - Deadline for achieving the goal